-- NBN Co has recently established a $150 million financial relief and assistance fund to help providers support their customers.
+- NBN Co has established a $150 million financial relief and assistance fund to help providers support their customers.
 This includes $50 million to support low-income households with school-aged children, $50 million for residential financial hardship assistance, and $50 million to support small and medium businesses with discounted access to new connections.
 NBN Co has also created a dedicated support package for essential and emergency services, which focuses on higher speeds and enhanced service levels for these services, including for telehealth providers.
 You can find a list of RSPs who are participating in the COVID-19 relief and assistance package on NBN Co's website or the Australian Communication Consumer Action Network's (ACCAN) website.

 - Customers in rural and regional Australia have also been supported by NBN Co’s measures to increase capacity for satellite services during the COVID-19 pandemic.
-Customers on standard nbn Sky Muster services have had their data download limits increased significantly, while for customers on Sky Muster Plus services can access an expanded range of applications that will not count towards monthly data quotas until the end of August.
+Customers on standard nbn Sky Muster services have had their data download limits increased significantly, while customers on Sky Muster Plus services can access an expanded range of applications that will not count towards monthly data quotas until the end of August.